-- Weekly guided reading sessions (25 minutes) using a text closely matched to their phonic ability.
-Adult-led at least once per week.
+- Weekly guided reading sessions (30 minutes) using a text closely matched to their phonic ability.
+Adult-led at least three times per week (Y1) or once per week (Y2).

 - Independent groups engage in follow-up word-reading and language comprehension tasks linked to their shared text, or spelling/phonics practice.

-- Reading aloud from a whole-class book in every Literacy lesson using ‘Power of Reading’ texts.
+- Reading aloud from a whole-class book in most Literacy lesson using ‘Power of Reading’ texts.
 Activities to develop language comprehension and word-reading using guidance provided by the CLPE plans.

-- In Year 2, weekly whole-class reading and questions to develop comprehension, using Andrew Brodie’s ‘Improving Comprehension’ resources or CGP comprehension books.
+- In Year 2, weekly whole-class reading and questions to develop comprehension, using Schofield & Sims Comprehension resources or a similar matched resource.

 - Daily reading aloud from a whole class story book, e.g. familiar stories, traditional tales and fairy stories.

 - A range of non-fiction texts to support the wider curriculum, relevant to the topic of study.